GRC-GRANDS-COMPTE/WorkingDays/contributing.md

 #### Bring your features
 Please use a pull request with a full decription of the feature your are bringing.
 One PR per feature please.

+### Writing
+feel free to improve documentation and/or translations